project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 The name of the :skill:skill: in a human-readable and speakable form.

 #### `version`
-Defines the current version of your :skill:skill:, in a 3 positions versioning system, like X.X.X.
+Defines the current version of your :skill:skill:, in a "3 positions" versioning system, like X.X.X.
 The first position is used for major releases, the second is used for improved or added functions to current release, and the third one is commonly used for hotfixes.

 #### `icon`
 This is the icon that will be displayed for your :skill:skill: on the :skill:skill: store.
 It supports [any free Font Awesome icons](https://fontawesome.com/icons?d=gallery&m=free)